Image: A paper doll, with an assortment of clothing choices. (Melniklena, Shutterstock)

 However, I can offer you some guidelines:

-1. What do people wear to church where you live?
+1. What do people wear for business where you live?
 That is a reasonable guide for most synagogues other than Orthodox synagogues.
+Wear what you might wear to an important business meeting.
+If you don’t own such clothing, dress as nicely as you can.

 2. Neither men nor women will go wrong covering their heads in a synagogue, but it will not be required in most Reform synagogues.
 Conservative synagogues are likely to require it for men and recommend it for women.
 When in doubt, ask ahead or, if you get there and realize everyone else has their head covered, ask an usher for help.
 Synagogues where head covering is the norm will almost always have some for guests to borrow.
 At bar and bat mitzvah services, kippot [yarmulkes or skull caps] are often given away as souvenirs with the name of the bar mitzvah and the date inscribed inside.

 4. Funerals are uniformly the most solemn occasions in any location.
-Women: dress soberly,with absolutely no “bling” and very little skin on display.
-Black is always a safe choice.
-If you are going to the cemetery, wear sensible shoes even if they look clunky with your outfit; cemetery grass is thick and lush.
-If all your outfits are lowcut or sleeveless, wear a shawl or jacket to cover up.
+Women: dress soberly, with absolutely no “bling” and very little skin on display.
+Black or a dark color is always a safe choice.
+If you are going to the cemetery, wear sensible shoes even if they look clunky with your outfit; cemetery grass is thick and spongy.
+If all your outfits are low-cut or sleeveless, wear a shawl or jacket to cover up.
 Men: if you have a suit and tie, wear it.
 If you don’t, come as close as you can.

 5. For Bar and Bat Mitzvah services, look at the invitation.
 If it specifies dress, believe them.
 If your daughter is insisting that everyone else is wearing miniskirts and strapless bustiers to the bat mitzvah service, phone either the synagogue office or the mother of the bar mitzvah (WELL ahead of the big day) and ask about dress codes.
+(Note: no one is going to answer the synagogue phone on a Saturday.
+Call during business hours during the week.)
 The same applies if your son is adamant about jeans and a tee shirt.
-These services are solemn events, and going to them dressed like you’re going to a disco is disrespectful to the congregation and potentially an embarrassment to the family.
+These services are solemn events, and going to them dressed like you’re going to a disco or a picnic is disrespectful to the congregation and potentially an embarrassment to the family.

 The party afterwards may be a whole different matter, with a separate dress code.
 Again, if you have questions, call the family well ahead of time.